06j07m/epub-of-our-own/README.md

 - Page break after the tags, summary, and each chapter
 - Adjusted font and colours to resemble print books
 - Footer with page numbers
+- Customize the main and title fonts[^1]
+- Customize the background and text colours

 ### Planned features:

-- Customize the fonts and colours
 - Better formatting of title and tags
 - Add a cover image?